DigitalMalayaliStudio/unstruction/README.md

 ```

 ### Add website launch date
 You can change the date in [line 126](https://github.com/digitalmalayalistudio/unstruction/blob/main/index.html#L126) of `index.html`.
-Make sure to use the long date format as shown in the example:
+Make sure to use a ISO 8601 format or the format shown in the example:

 ```js
 const target = new Date('Jan 1, 3000, 00:00:00').getTime();